Structural restrictions in local causal discovery: identifying direct causes of a target variable: Introduction

-Several methodologies have been proposed to infer a local structure around a target variable.
+Some methodologies have been proposed to infer a local structure around a target variable.
 These methods are typically divided into three categories: learning a local skeleton (unoriented graph), learning a minimal Markov blanket (a sufficient set), or learning a set of direct causes of the target variable (goal of this paper).
-Under causal sufficiency and faithfulness \citep{Pearl_book}, the PC algorithm \citep{PCalgorithm} can identify the MEC and consistently learn the skeleton of the full structure. \cite{Local_causal_discovery_2008}, \cite{Local_Causal_discovery2010} and \cite{Wang2014_local_DAG_learning} discuss modifications of the PC algorithm focusing only on the local structure. \cite{Local_Causal_discovery_Gao_2021} suggest a methodology for estimating the minimal Markov blanket based on comparing entropies of the variables. \cite{Local_Causal_discovery_Mona_Azadkia} propose a method to learn the direct causes of the target variable under the assumption that the causes are identifiable (specifically, assuming that the underlying structure is a polytree).
-In contrast, our work aims to distinguish between different local causal structures (local MEC) using an structural-restrictions-based approach, where we take the ideas from classical approaches and use them locally.
+Under causal sufficiency and faithfulness \citep{Pearl_book}, the PC algorithm \citep{PCalgorithm} can identify the MEC and consistently learn the skeleton of the full structure. \cite{Local_causal_discovery_2008}, \cite{Local_Causal_discovery2010}, \cite{Wang2014_local_DAG_learning} and \cite{Ling_local_causal_discovery} discuss modifications of the PC algorithm focusing only on the local structure. \cite{Local_Causal_discovery_Gao_2021} suggest a methodology for estimating the minimal Markov blanket based on comparing entropies of the variables. \cite{Peters_invariance} introduced an invariance causal prediction method (ICP) for estimating the direct causes of the target variable. \cite{Local_Causal_discovery_Mona_Azadkia} propose a method to learn the direct causes of the target variable under the assumption that the causes are identifiable (specifically, assuming that the underlying structure is a polytree).
+In contrast, our work focuses on the identifiability of the direct causes and aims to distinguish between different local causal structures (local MEC) using an structural-restrictions-based approach, where we take the ideas from classical approaches and use them locally.